wdwvt1/sourcetracker2/README.md

 ## API
 For descriptions of the requirements, please see documentation in the `gibbs` function.
-Very briefly, this function wraps the main workhorse function `gibbs_sampler` and exposes all the parameters necessary to control the behavior of the Gibb's sampling as well as the parallel functionality etc.
+This function wraps the main workhorse function `gibbs_sampler` and exposes all the parameters necessary to control the behavior of the Gibb's sampling as well as the parallel functionality etc.

 A superficial but important difference from the CLI framework is that, internally, SourceTracker 2 represents all tables as sample X feature (samples are rows,